bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 ### Persistence of Authorization Data
 Generated authorization codes and associated access and refresh tokens are by default stored in an in-memory repository.
-It is also possible to store them in a RDBMS using `JdbcOAuth2AuthorizationService` Note that authorization codes are invalidated after first use.
+It is also possible to store them in a RDBMS using `JdbcOAuth2AuthorizationService` Note that authorization codes are invalidated after first use and associated access & refresh tokens are deleted.
+Authorization server still supports refresh_token flow by encoding special information into the returned refresh token.

 ### Authorization Code Lifetime
 Authorization code lifetime is configured by the `AuthorizationCodeTimeToLive` setting in